Nathan-Drieling/Nathan-Drieling.github.io/README.md

   2. about.html          - This contains the about section of my website.
 (This section is more or less complete but may add more in the future)
   3. portfolio.html      - This contains my current projects or projects I've done in University.
   4. blog.html           - This will contain current thoughts and articles regarding advanced Computer Science topics.
-  5. services.html       - This will show what programming languages I can offer an employer and what seperate technologies I know.
-(Maybe I can also add a section on things I want to know but can't currently learn at this time.)
+  5. services.html       - This will show what services I can offer an employer and what seperate technologies I know.
   6. contact.html        - This will contain my contact info from GitHub, StackOverflow and my LinkedIn.
 (Trying to get the email system to work in future update.)
   7. stylesheet.css      - This is the main css code for website
   8. particles.min.js    - This is an open source javascript package that creates the particle effects on website.